thruston/grid-banger/README.rst

 The implementation uses the Ordnance Survey's high-precision dataset called OSTN15.
-This dataset is freely available for public use, but remains © Crown copyright, Ordnance Survey and the Ministry of Defence (MOD) 2016.
+This dataset is freely available for public use, but remains (c) Crown copyright, Ordnance Survey and the Ministry of Defence (MOD) 2016.
 All rights reserved.

 The modules are designed to work with Python 2.7 or better and with Python 3.4 or better.
-With Python 2, they are slightly faster than with Python 3, but the functions are, and the results should be, identical.
+With Python 2, they are very slightly faster than with Python 3, but the functions are, and the results should be, identical.

 install
 -------